NahidUddin/cli-rpn-calculator/README.md

 ###### To Run ######

+Linux:

-Linux: From the shell, execute the "run" script, using the current directory qualifier
+From the shell, execute the "run" script, using the current directory qualifier.

     $ ./run

+Also make sure that permissions are correct, and that the "run" file is executable.

+    $ chmod +x run
 Windows: Execute the "run.cmd" from a command prompt.

     > run